 We are fools for pretending that we can suppress our emotions or mask vulnerability with yelling.
 It will fall apart.
 Only love and humility will ultimately bring the answers.

 Healing is tough.
 Healing requires work.
 It requires an interruption of our chest-beating cycle.
-Only together, we can solve our problems.
+Only together, we can solve our problems, and it won’t be intellectual or theoretical.
+Life is a practical thing, and we need to be fully alive.